 Recent studies using Autonomous Underwater Vehicles (AUV) have challenged much of what we thought we knew about seaice thickness, showing that the conventional picture of a relatively thin veneer of ice is only true in some places.
-In 2010 and 2012, scientists from the ACE CRC joined international partners to deploy an AUV equipped with an upward-looking multibeam sonar to record the structure of the under-ice surface.
-Operating at a depth of 20 to 30 metres beneath the ice, the AUV guided itself in a lawnmower pattern across a 400 by 400 metre grid. using sonar sensors to map the undersea topography of the ice.
+In 2010 and 2012, scientists from the ACE CRC ioined international partners to deploy an AUV equipped with an upward-looking multibeam sonar to record the structure of the under-ice surface.
+Operating at a depth of 20 to 30 metres beneath the ice, the UAV guided itself in a lawnmower pattern across a 400 by 400 metre grid, using sonar sensors to map the undersea topography of the ice.
 Observations using the UAV have increased the mean estimate for Antarctic sea-ice draft - the depth between the waterline and the bottom of the ice - from around 1 to around 3 metres.
-In addition. the previous recorded maximum sea-ice thickness at a single location has increased from 10 metres to 16 metres.

-Previous estimates of the mean thickness of Antarctic sea-ice have been calculated using hourly ship-based observations and bore holes drilled by hand.
+In addition. the previous recorded maximum sea-ice thickness at a single location has increased from 10 metres to 16 metres ship-based observations and bore holes drilled by hand.
 The ability of the AUVs to roam further from the ship has revolutionised our ability to obtain accurate thickness data.
 The researchers are confident the technology will fill the gaps in ice-thickness data collected by other methods and improve our understanding of the role of ice deformation in controlling total sea-ice volume, to more accurately represent sea-ice in global climate system models.